-In line with the measures taken by the government with regard to the coronavirus, the museum will be open again on June 1st.
+Rules and regulations in the museum are adjusted based on the measures taken by the government with regard to the coronavirus.
 On this page, we will inform you about some frequently asked questions during this period.
 This page will be updated regularly with new information.

 You can follow us on Instagram for more updates.
 We look forward to welcoming you back to Huis Marseille.